 The association of S aureus with food sensitization and allergy could influence interventions aimed at inducing and maintaining tolerance to food allergens in eczematous infants.

-S aureus are more likely to have persistent egg, peanut allergy independent of eczema severity.
+Children with S aureus are more likely to have persistent egg, peanut allergy independent of eczema severity.

 A closed ICU model is associated with a reduction in certain types of hospital-acquired infections.

 Infections that require hospitalization and treatment with anti-infective agents in childhood are associated with an increased risk for eating disorders in adolescent girls.

 A combination dose of ceftolozane/tazobactam is noninferior to meropenem for treating nosocomial pneumonia.

 Candida auris can survive on surfaces after routine cleaning and is often drug-resistant

 Staphylococcus aureus infections continue to be a cause of significant mortality and morbidity in spite of lower rates of methicillin-resistant S aureus.

 Facility-level rates of hospital-onset Clostridioides difficile infection have been found to decrease correspondingly with lower usage of antibiotics.

 Researchers conducted a case series to examine the demographics, presentation, management, and outcomes in patients with post-implant calcium pyrophosphate deposition disease.

 Staphylococcus aureus infections are still a concern in the United States, despite a decline seen in hospital-onset MRSA infections since 2005.